strapi/documentation/docusaurus/docs/cloud/advanced/database.md

 ## Reverting to the default database

 To revert back to the default database, remove the previously added environment variables related to the external database from the Strapi Cloud project dashboard.
-This action will trigger a rebuild and new deployment of the Strapi cloud project.
+This action will trigger a rebuild and new deployment of the Strapi Cloud project.